droxey/droxey/README.md

-### <p align="center"><em>The programmer, like the poet, works only slightly removed from pure thought-stuff.
+### <p align="center"><em>&OpenCurlyDoubleQuote;The programmer, like the poet, works only slightly removed from pure thought-stuff.
 He builds his castles in the air, from air, creating by exertion of the imagination.
-Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures.</em><br><br>💬 Frederick P. Brooks</p>
+Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures.&CloseCurlyDoubleQuote;</em><br>💬 Frederick P. Brooks</p>

 # 👋 Hey, I'm Dani
 [![github](https://img.shields.io/github/followers/droxey?logo=github&style=flat)](https://github.com/droxey?tab=followers)